Red Hen Publications

 And, Echo answers us nothing.

 Whose parentage would be immediately confirmed as soon as anyone snuck a look at his school records.
 Tom may have had more than one bird to kill with that particular stone-turning monster.
-And accident had nothing to do with either of his targets.
+And I suspect accident had nothing to do with either of his victims.

 Well, I think we all know what kind of people are determined to advance themselves by upholding and vehemently defending the belief that other persons who are (usually visibly) different are necessarily inferior.
 Some of them even make a practice of running about after dark in hoods and masks and setting off flaming symbols of their disapproval.
 Some of them were doing so even back when Riddle was a tiny tot.
-Not necessarily in the Potterverse.
-Or in Great Britain.
+Although not necessarily in the Potterverse.
+Nor in Great Britain.

 Riddle was very clever; brilliant even.
 Or, at any rate, he passed for it when he was a boy.
 He might merely have been precocious.
 But he wasn’t — in his middle teens — particularly subtle.
 Neither, for that matter, was Hagrid.
 Hagrid still isn’t.